 By learning a traditional methodology, we provide participants with a blueprint for incorporating skill-based methods into the classroom.
 They will learn to demystify the training of an artist, and break down the vastly complex task of learning to draw and paint from life into gradual steps.
 Participants will learn the techniques to teach their students how to observe and translate accurately from nature.
 Ultimately, students will be able to take these skills with them into their own personal work, as they see fit.

-The course teaches basic skills and techniques in order to gain visual literacy and hand-eye coordination.
+The course develops fundamental skills and techniques that foster visual literacy and hand–eye coordination.
 Select exercises come directly from the Florence Academy’s accredited curriculum for Drawing and Painting, and provide the basis for constructing a thorough foundation in time-tested, skill-based techniques.
 Such knowledge will have the dual benefit of increasing participants’ confidence in teaching these techniques in their own classrooms, as well as supporting their own creative development as artists.
 Simply put, the program aims to empower the participants as both educators and artists.

-MA Faculty will prepare students for teaching by providing an in-depth and hands-on experience of The Florence Academy of Art’s pedagogy.
-This emphasis on techniques, method, and language of instruction begins at the start of the course and continues throughout the three sessions.
+The course will help students in their preparation for teaching by providing an in-depth and hands-on experience of The Florence Academy of Art’s pedagogy, with an emphasis on technique, method, and language of instruction.
 Participants will regularly receive direct feedback from MA Faculty, with one-on-one critiques that are tailored to individual needs.

 Locations

-In-person instruction takes place at our host campus, St. Peter’s University in Jersey City, NJ, just outside of NYC, and The Florence Academy of Art campus in Florence, Italy, for students enrolled in Year 3 of the MA Program.
+In-person instruction takes place at our satellite campus, St. Peter’s University in Jersey City, NJ, just outside of NYC, and The Florence Academy of Art main campus in Florence, Italy.

 Saint Peter’s University